Vjekoslav Luburić: Influence on Croatian nationalism

 Following Luburić's death, the leadership of the HNO went to several of his close associates, eventually splitting into rival leaderships in North America, Australia, Sweden and Argentina.
 Leadership of the HNO's Argentine faction was delegated to Luburić's brother-in-law Dinko Šakić.
 In April 1971, two HNO affiliates entered the Yugoslav embassy in Stockholm and killed Yugoslavia's ambassador to Sweden, Vladimir Rolović.
-The two men were arrested, but set free the following year after a group of Croatian nationalists hijacked a Swedish domestic flight demanding their release.
+The two men were arrested but set free the following year after a group of Croatian nationalists hijacked a Swedish domestic flight demanding their release.
 One of Rolović's killers, Miro Barešić, underwent a baptism while in prison and adopted the Christian name Vjekoslav in Luburić's honour.
 The HNO boasted several thousand members at its height.
 Notable members included Zvonko Bušić, Gojko Šušak and Mladen Naletilić, among others.
 Bušić masterminded the hijacking of TWA Flight 355 in September 1976. Šušak became Croatia's Minister of Defence in 1991.
 Naletilić was convicted of committing war crimes against Bosniak civilians during the Bosnian War by the International Criminal Tribunal for the former Yugoslavia (ICTY).
 He was sentenced to 20 years in prison.

 During the Croatian War of Independence, open admiration for Luburić could be found in the Croatian Army's officer corps.
 Ante Luburić (no relation), who served as a senior officer during the Battle of Vukovar, was nicknamed Maks by his confederates because of his battlefield ferocity.
-Luburić "seemed please with his sobriquet", the journalist Robert Fox remarked.
+Luburić "seemed pleased with his sobriquet", the journalist Robert Fox remarked.
 In early 1992, General Mirko Norac expressed admiration for Luburić after being relieved of his duties on the orders of Croatian President Franjo Tuđman.
 "Fuck all the Croatian generals with Tuđman at the top," Norac remarked.
 "The only general for me is ...
 Maks Luburić."
 Luburić is referenced in the opening lines of the Croatian nationalist song "Jasenovac i Gradiška Stara", which read as follows: